 - fear of failure

 There is good evidence to suggest that books really can help us with emotional difficulties.
-Bibliotherapy can increase your understanding of the issues you face and help you tackle them successfully.
+The Library Wellbeing Collection can increase your understanding of the issues you face and help you tackle them successfully.

 What books are available?